FreakC-Foundation/FreakC/TUTORIAL.md

 	print[] Age: %Mary.age%
 	:: Call "Mary.BeingCute", which prints out "*Being cute*" call[] Mary.BeingCute

+Keep it in mind that there have been many attempts implementing OOP in Batch, the upper one is just my way to do it.

 # If statements
 To use if statement, check this out: